mzsmakr/ATVConfiguration/X96Mini_MXQ_S905W.md

 ```
 16. Configure Denylist and add pokemongo and yasnac.
 17. reboot
 18. Open yasnac and check if safetynet pass or not.
-It should show Basic/CTS profile match both Pass.
+It should show `Basic`/`CTS profile match` both Pass.
 19. Start Atlas and check name/endpoint and start.

 Done!